sferik/t-ruby/README.md

 ## History
 The [twitter gem][gem] previously contained a command-line interface, up until version 0.5.0, when it was [removed][].
-This project is offered as a sucessor to that effort, however it is a clean room implementation that contains none of the original code.
+This project is offered as a successor to that effort, however it is a clean room implementation that contains none of the original code.